Suppliers to the motor trade are rallying round to help dealers who are facing a devastating loss of revenue due to the coronavirus outbreak.

 As a result, all customers will not be charged for their advertising packages throughout April.
 In addition, it will be letting them defer paying for their March advertising by 30 days.
 Read more here.

 The general insurance and consumer credit business is halving its fees for three months starting on April 1 and will also be suspending monthly Appointed Representatives fees increases in line with the retail price index until December 31, 2020

 CarGurus and PistonHeads

-All listings subscription rates have been reduced by 50 per cent for April.
+All listings subscription rates have been reduced by 50 per cent throughout April and May.